dukeofharen/httplaceholder/docs/INSTALL.md

 ### Hosting as a Windows Service

 Hosting the application as a Windows Service (and subsequently using a reverse proxy in IIS to host the application) is officially not supported (maybe in the future).
 You can, however, use tools like [NSSM](http://nssm.cc/) (Non-Sucking Service Manager, brilliant name by the way) to host a console application as a Windows service.
 For configuration, you can either use the `config.json` file or the command line arguments.

+## Running behind reverse proxy

+IIS, Nginx and Apache (and a lot of other web servers) have the option to run an application behind a reverse proxy.
+For HttPlaceholder to function correctly behind a reverse proxy, the server has to send a few "proxy" headers to HttPlaceholders.
+The following headers should be sent:

+- `X-Forwarded-For`: contains all IP addresses of the calling client and all proxy servers in between the client and HttPlaceholder.
+Used to determine the IP of the calling client.
+- `X-Forwarded-Proto`: contains the protocal of the original call to the proxying web server (`http` or `https`).
+- `X-Forwarded-Host`: contains the hostname of the original call to the proxying web server(e.g. `httplaceholder.com`).

+These headers are, right now, only used instead of the "real" values if the actual IP address of the proxy server is the loopback IP (e.g. `127.0.0.1`, `::1` etc.).